-stated that, "SYSCO's customers generally accept such merchandise regardless of such minor defects as long as SYSCO provides a deduction for the value of the defective portions from the gross value."
-Commerce has stated that non-prime merchandise is defined as "steel that suffered some defect during the production process, or at any time before delivery to the customer."
-Because the record demonstrates that SYSCO only grants billing adjustments due to defects after the production process but before delivery, we are treating all such sales as sales of non-prime merchandise.
-40
+SYSCO reported that home market and U.S. market sales graded as prime later received billing adjustments.
+SYSCO reported that it granted these billing adjustments only for minor quality issues detected in the product after production but prior to shipment.51 Commerce has stated that non-prime merchandise is defined as "steel that suffered some defect during the production process, or at any time before delivery to the customer."52 Because the record demonstrates that SYSCO only grants billing adjustments due to defects after the production process but before delivery, we are treating all such sales as sales of non-prime merchandise.53

-IX.
+VII.
 EXPORT PRICE AND CONSTRUCTED EXPORT PRICE